qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 * If you specify `fields`, a simple form is autogenerated based on the field definitions.
 * If you specify `form`, you can specify the URL to a Qt Designer UI form (use `:/<path>` to specify a path below the `assets` folder).
 Most basic input elements provided by QtDesigner are supported, see [this sample form](https://github.com/qgis/qwc2-demo-app/blob/master/assets/forms/form.ui).
 The widget names must be set equal to the attribute names.

 See the [sample `editConfig.json`](https://github.com/qgis/qwc2-demo-app/blob/master/test2056_edit.json) for a full example.
-See also the [QWC data service README](https://github.com/qwc-services/qwc-data-service/blob/master/README.md).

 ### <a name="snapping"></a>Snapping support